Algebraic vector bundles and $p$-local A^1-homotopy theory

 \subsubsection{Outline of the method}

 The proofs of both Theorems \ref{thmintro:rees} and \ref{thmintro:wood} rely on two basic ingredients.
 First, we use an extension of $p$-local homotopy theory \cite{Sullivan, BousfieldKan} to the setting of the Morel-Voevodsky $\aone$-homotopy category developed in \cite{AsokFaselHopkinsNilpotence}.
-In fact, we only need a few specific facts from that paper.
-In particular, we use a $p$-local splitting result for the special linear group $SL_n$ \cite[Theorem 5.2.1]{AsokFaselHopkinsNilpotence}, we give a new construction of the class $\alpha_1^2$ mentioned above that makes sense algebro-geometrically.
+In fact, we only need a few specific facts from that paper, most important of which is a $p$-local splitting result for the special linear group $\mathrm{SL}_n$ \cite[Theorem 5.2.1]{AsokFaselHopkinsNilpotence}.
+Using this $p$-local splitting, we give a new construction of the class $\alpha_1^2$ mentioned above that makes sense algebro-geometrically.
 Second, the algebro-geometric version of $\alpha_1^2$ has ``weights" that prevent it from being the $\aone$-homotopy class corresponding to an algebraic vector bundle.
 To deal with this issue, we introduce and analyze an $\aone$-homotopy class $\tau$ that shifts weights, at least for classes that are ``torsion" in a suitable sense; the construction and properties of $\tau$ form the contents of Section~\ref{ss:moorespaces}, the main result of which is Theorem~\ref{thm:weightshifting}.
 Section~\ref{ss:buildingvbandmaps} then reviews some results on $p$-local $\aone$-homotopy theory and constructs an $\aone$-homotopy class $\alpha_1$ using algebro-geometric techniques (see Proposition~\ref{prop:alpha1}).
 Granted the construction of algebro-geometric homotopy classes realizing the topological classes $\alpha_1$ and $\alpha_1^2$, we may then appeal to general results of \cite{AsokHoyoisWendtII} to guarantee the existence of actual morphisms of quadrics representing given $\aone$-homotopy classes.